Japan finds water leaks at stricken nuclear plant

 The Fukushima plant, on the coast north of Tokyo, was wrecked by a huge earthquake and tsunami in March last year, triggering the evacuation of around 80,000 people in the world's worst nuclear crisis in 25 years.

-The operator of the complex, the Tokyo Electric Power Co (Tepco) (9501.T), reported two main leakages on its Web site on Sunday, one from a pump near the plant's office building and another from a back-up cooling system at reactor No.4.
+The operator of the complex, the Tokyo Electric Power Co (Tepco), reported two main leakages on its Web site on Sunday, one from a pump near the plant's office building and another from a back-up cooling system at reactor No.4.

-The Nikkei newspaper on Monday quoted Tepco as saying around 40 litres had leaked from the pool-cooling system of the No. 4 reactor on Sunday morning, with probably 600 litres of purified water leaking from another point.
+The Nikkei newspaper Monday quoted Tepco as saying around 40 liters had leaked from the pool-cooling system of the No. 4 reactor Sunday morning, with probably 600 liters of purified water leaking from another point.
 Water had also leaked at other facilities within the complex, the Nikkei added.

 "The leakage is believed to have been caused by freezing due to cold weather, and the leaked water included radioactively contaminated water that has been purified," the Nikkei said in its online edition, quoting Tepco.